Selling an inherited home in Ontario is not as easy as people think! Read on to learn how to sell a house you inherited in Ontario Ontario…

 Get some advice

-Next Step: Begin the probate process in Greater Toronto Area
+Next Step: Begin the probate process in Ontario

 Before you embark on the selling process, your house must go through a probate.
 Most countries allow for a summary probate – which is just a simple process that takes a very short time and involves less legal processes.
-Once your house passes the probate process in Greater Toronto Area, you can then put it on the market.
+Once your house passes the probate process in Ontario, you can then put it on the market.

 The tax basis of your property is the house value on the date that the person who willed you died.
 The difference between the amount you realize from the sale and the value is basically the gain on which you owe the taxes.

-How to sell a house you inherited in Greater Toronto Area
+How to sell a house you inherited in Ontario

 Agreeing to sell